EFAS Congress

 • Selected videos will be added to the EFAS Surgical Video Library, accessible to all EFAS full members.

-• Videos may also be featured during the EFAS Congress in Vilnius.
+• Videos may also be featured during the EFAS Congress in Augsburg.

-• The top 5 videos will be showcased in a dedicated Short Video Session at the congress.
+• The top five videoswill be showcased in a dedicated Short Video Session at the congress.

 Don’t miss this chance to contribute to surgical education and gain recognition within the European foot and ankle surgical community.